livingdocsIO/documentation/content/reference/document/metadata/plugins/li-system-text.md

   planningSystem: false
   webhookConditions: true
 description: |
-  A simple text value store, almost identical to `li-text`, but as system metadata (does not increase document version).
+  A simple text value store, almost identical to `li-text`, but as system metadata (does not indicate a draft content change).
   {{< added-in "release-2024-09" >}}.

   It can be used in cases where a simple text value should be stored in the metadata, but the document version should not be increased when the metadata value changes.
 Or in other words, it will not show up as unpublished change.

   Key differences to `li-text`:
-  - Does not increase document version (system metadata)
+  - Does not indicate a draft content change (system metadata)
   - Restricted to document metadata
   - Not translatable
   - No validation hooks